srikirancse/AndroidViewPager/README.md

 This project has implementations of:
 1. View Pager,
 2. Saving fragment states when phone is tilted its orientation,
-3. Implementations of a fragment layout for multiple screen sizes devices,
+3. Implementations of a fragment layout for multiple screen sizes and devices,
 4. Misc : Menu item.
 Watch the demo at: https://youtu.be/GM-XFifzOKQ